CodingGarden/discord-welcome-code-of-conduct/README.md

 If you believe someone is violating the code of conduct, we ask that you report it by messaging a moderator (pruner).
 Please include your name and a description of the incident, and we will get back to you ASAP.

 Participants asked to stop any harassing behavior are expected to comply immediately.
-If a participant engages in harassing behavior, this may result in a kick or temporary ban at the moderators discretion.
+If a participant engages in harassing behavior, this may result in a kick or temporary ban at the moderators' discretion.
 BE KIND!

 **Before** posting a message, take exactly 30 seconds to decide what channel is the best fit for that message.
 See the channel descriptions above.